-4.1.
-This policy applies to the Council of Members, Members of the Governing Body and Members of, and attendees at, its committees and sub committees (both voting and non-voting members), Lay Members and all Vale of York Clinical Commissioning Group staff.
-Individuals working on behalf of the Vale of York Clinical Commissioning Group or providing services or facilities to the CCG will be made aware of their obligations with regard to declaring conflicts or potential conflicts of interest.
-This requirement will be written into contract documentation.
+- 4.1.
+This policy applies to the Council of Representatives, Members of the Governing Body and members of, and attendees at, its committees and sub committees (both voting and non-voting members), Lay Members and all NHS Vale of York Clinical Commissioning Group staff. - 4.2.
+Individuals working on behalf of NHS Vale of York Clinical Commissioning Group or providing services or facilities to the CCG will be made aware of their obligations with regard to declaring conflicts or potential conflicts of interest.
+This requirement will be written into contract documentation. - 4.3.
+With reference to member GP practices, only practice staff with involvement in CCG decision-making processes are required to declare interests.

-5. POLICY PURPOSE & AIMS
+5. POLICY PURPOSE/AIMS & FAILURE TO COMPLY

-5.1.
-The Vale of York Clinical Commissioning Group recognises that conflicts of interest are unavoidable and therefore has in place arrangements to seek to manage them.
-The measures outlined in this policy are aimed at ensuring that decisions made by the CCG will be taken, and seen to be taken, uninfluenced by external or private interests.
+- 5.1.
+NHS Vale of York Clinical Commissioning Group recognises that conflicts of interest are unavoidable and therefore has in place arrangements to seek to manage them.
+The measures outlined in this policy are aimed at ensuring that decisions made by the CCG will be taken, and be seen to be taken, uninfluenced by external or private interests. - 5.2.
+Breaches of this policy will be investigated and may result in the matter being treated as a disciplinary offence under the CCG's disciplinary procedure.
+Failure to adhere to the provisions of this policy may constitute a criminal offence of fraud, as an individual could be gaining unfair advantages of financial rewards for themselves, a family member or a close associate.
+Any suspicion that a relevant interest may not have been declared should be reported to the Chief Operating Officer.